 Candidate Forum: Tuesday, Oct.
 22

-The West Des Moines Chamber of Commerce will hold a candidate forum from 6:30-8 p.m. on Tuesday, Oct.
+The West Des Moines Chamber of Commerce held a candidate forum from 6:30-8 p.m. on Tuesday, Oct.
 22, at the WDMCS Learning Resource Center, 3550 Mills Civic Parkway, West Des Moines.
-The public is invited to meet all of the candidates for the WDMCS Board of Education and get the chance to ask them a question.
+The public was invited to meet all of the candidates for the WDMCS Board of Education and get the chance to ask them questions.

 Remember to Vote: Tuesday, Nov.
 5

 Polls are open from 7 a.m. until 8 p.m.